elcorto/docwatch/README.md

 Both filters have slightly different syntax, but the example here should work in both.

+Install the complete `pandoc-xons` family of filters with `pip install pandoc-eqnos pandoc-fignos pandoc-secnos pandoc-tablenos pandoc-xnos`.
+You can leave out any package (e.g. `pandoc-secnos` if you don't want section labels) and still use `pandoc-xnos` as a filter, which will use all installed functionality.

-See also `examples/md.md` for more.
+See also [examples/md.md] for more.

 Notes
 =====